mversion/launchy-highdpi/README.md

 # launchy-highdpi
 A launchy skin designed for high DPI screens

-Extract the zip file into your Launchy skins folder.
+Download the zip file from the release page and extract the folder into your Launchy skins folder.
 Typically located in "C:\Program Files (x86)\Launchy\skins"

 ![Default Skin](https://i.imgur.com/XRoM0FH.png)